mikegoatly/html2md/README.md

 --front-matter-data-list <PROPERTY:XPATH[:Date]>
 Allows for configuration of list-based information to be extracted to a Front Matter property.
 You can optionally specify that the data should be formatted as a date.
 (Values not convertable to dates will be rendered as-is.)

---front-matter-delimiter <DELIMITER>
-The delimiter to write out for the Front Matter section of the converted document.
-The default is ---

 --logging <None|Trace|Debug|Information|Warning|Error|Critical>
 By default no logging takes place - you can turn on logging at different levels with this flag.